 Google designed MDL to adjust to a number of device form factors, so sites should scale up to PCs and down to smartphones in the responsive manner we have come to expect.
+It should also degrade gracefully when users view sites in older browsers.

 Did you know that the web browser on your phone or tablet waits three tenths of a second after you tap something to actually perform that action?
 You did if you're a web developer - it's a de-facto standard for mobile browsers, a built-in delay for the double-tap zoom function.
 But if you're on the newest Chrome beta, you won't see the delay, at least on mobile sites.